lwang-astro/PeTar/README.md

 ```
 If the [output prefix] is not given (option -f), the [output prefix] is the same as [data filename prefix].

+When _SSE_/_BSE_ is used and the code version is before Sep 10, 2020, the data with suffix [.dynamic_merge] has three column less than that of the new version.
+The corresponding data are dr, t_peri and sd_factor.
+This tool will automatically fill the missing columns with zero (from Column 6 to 8)

 #### remove data after a given time
 The _petar.data.clear_ is used to remove data after a given time for all output files except the snapshots.
 The basic usage is